veracode/Veracode-Community-Projects/README.md

 - [Veracode Break the Build by Severity](https://github.com/christyson/Veracode-Break-The-Build-By-Severity) ([Christyson](https://github.com/christyson/)) - This project contains three python scripts useful for working with Veracode projects in a build pipeline to break the build if any findings of a given severity or higher are found.

-- [Veracode mitigation copier](https://github.com/brian1917/veracode-mitigation-copier) ([Brian1917](https://github.com/brian1917/)) - Copies mitigations from one Veracode profile to another if it's the same flaw based on the following flaw attributes: issueid, cweid, type, sourcefile, and line.
+- [Veracode Mitigation Copier](https://github.com/tjarrettveracode/veracode-mitigation-copier) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Copies mitigations from one Veracode profile to another if it's the same flaw based on the following flaw attributes: issueid, cweid, type, sourcefile, and line.
 The script will copy all proposed and accepted mitigations for the flaw.
 The script will skip a flaw in the copy_to build if it already has an accepted mitigation.

 - [Veracode BCA Builder](https://github.com/brian1917/veracode-bca-builder) ([Brian1917](https://github.com/brian1917/)) - Shell script to generate the BCA package to scan an iOS app.